International Foundation Programme

 What are the progression options after completing the IFP?

 After successfully completing the IFP, you can progress directly to year two of your undergraduate programme at EUB.
-You can choose from BSc Computing, LLB Law, or BSc Business Administration with specialisations in Human Resource Management, International Business or Marketing.
+You can choose from BSc Computing, LLB Law, or BSc Business Administration with optional specialisations in Human Resource Management, International Business or Marketing.
 Passing the IFP programme means you do not have to take any further IELTS examinations, and you will also have completed all the required compulsory Bahrain modules.

 You will receive support in choosing and organising your undergraduate enrolment during your IFP study.